Go Back

 Raspberry Chamomile Tea Cakes

-Tender little bundt cakes infused with chamomile, studded with juicy red raspberries, and dressed with a lemon glaze.
+Tender mini cakes infused with chamomile, studded with juicy red raspberries, and dressed with a lemon glaze.

 Prep Time20 minutes